backstage/backstage/plugins/org/README-alpha.md

 export default createExtensionOverrides({
   extensions: [
     createEntityCardExtension({
-      // These namespace and name necessary so the system knows that this extension will override the default 'user-profile' entity card extension provided by the 'org' plugin
+      // These namespace and name are necessary so the system knows that this extension will override the default 'user-profile' entity card extension provided by the 'org' plugin
       namespace: 'org',
       name: 'user-profile',
       // By default, this card will show up only for groups or users